digego/extempore/docs/memory.rst

 the variable ``num_cats``.
 The value has an address in memory, but as a programmer we don't necessarily know what that address is, just that we can refer to the value using the name ``num_cats``.
-It's important to note that the *compiler* knows what the address is—in fact as far as the compiler is concerned every variable is just an address.
+It's important to note that the *compiler* knows what the address is---in fact as far as the compiler is concerned every variable is just an address.
 But the compiler allows us to give these variables names, which makes the code much easier to write and understand.